comparchitect/dvd2iso/README.md

 # dvd2iso
 Script for backing up DVDs to ISO files on a Linux/Mac.

-Tested to work on a M1 Macbook running Big Sur.
+NOTE: this script should only be used to back up DVDs that you own and not to copy DVDs with copyrighted material that you do not own.

 # dependencies